CarstenFrommhold/MatchClassifier/README.md

 ## Next steps

+* Search for a better model.
 * Resolve cold start problem for the first matchdays.
+* Adjust prepare season 19/20 -> solve covid issues.

 ### Feature Ideas

 * clubs master data like members, age, stadium capacity -> create embeddings
 * last match between two teams (one can find [here](http://www.bulibox.de/downloads/download.html), for example)
+* calculate skills based on actual first 11 players (look for data!)
+* use specific fifa offensive & defensive skills

 ## Notes

 * Home advantage is implicit in the modeling because the variables are set sensitive to home and away position.
-* Explicit modelling to get an insight of feature importance?
+* It would be interesting to explicitly model it to get an insight of feature importance.